 life-long learners ~ literate and numerate; critical and creative thinkers; active seekers; users and creators of knowledge; informed decision makers

-In order for students to realise the above vision the school in partnership with parents, needs to design and deliver rich classroom experiences that impel students across the years to become resourceful, critical and creative thinkers, confident, able to relate well to others; who are literate and numerate, engaged, risk-takers, perseverant and true Treaty partners; and further, that they are truly capable across all of the five key competencies.
+In order for students to realise the above vision the school in partnership with parents, also needs to design and deliver rich classroom experiences that impel students across the years to become resourceful, critical and creative thinkers, confident, able to relate well to others; who are literate and numerate, engaged, risk-takers, perseverant and true Treaty partners; and further, that they are truly capable across all of the five key competencies.